TechLauncher Course Outline

 Referencing Requirements

 There are no specific referencing requirements in TechLauncher.
-You should consult with your client where referencing is required.
+You should consult with your stakeholder where referencing is required.

 Relevant University Policies